Report: Fan Tackled by Rams' Bobby Wagner Files Police Report

 "I'm more concerned about the security guard that was hurt trying to chase him," Wagner told reporters Wednesday when asked about the police report.

-Another protestor attempted to get on the field earlier in the game but was stopped by security before reaching the field.
+Another protestor attempted to get on the field earlier in the game but was stopped by security.
 Direct Action Everywhere was attempting to bring attention to a trial involving the rescue of two sick piglets from a factory farm that led to felony charges.